Wrath of Man

-Wrath of Man is a 2021 heist action thriller film directed by Guy Ritchie, from a script he co-wrote with Ivan Atkinson and Marn Davies, and is loosely based on 2004 French film Cash Truck written by Nicolas Boukhrief and Éric Besnard, and directed by Boukhrief.
-It is Ritchie's fourth directorial collaboration with lead actor Jason Statham, and first since Revolver (2005).
-Statham stars as H, a new cash truck driver in Los Angeles whose thwarting of a robbery leads to his skillset with guns and mysterious past being questioned.
-Holt McCallany, Jeffrey Donovan, Chris Reilly, Josh Hartnett, Laz Alonso, Raúl Castillo, DeObia Oparei, Eddie Marsan and Scott Eastwood also star.
+Wrath of Man is a 2021 action thriller film directed by Guy Ritchie, who co-wrote it with Ivan Atkinson and Marn Davies.
+It is loosely based on the 2004 French film Cash Truck.
+It is Ritchie's fourth directorial collaboration with lead actor Jason Statham, and the first since Revolver (2005).
+Holt McCallany, Jeffrey Donovan, Chris Reilly, Josh Hartnett, Laz Alonso, Raúl Castillo, DeObia Oparei, Eddie Marsan, and Scott Eastwood appear in supporting roles.
+In the film, H (Statham) is a new cash-truck driver in Los Angeles, whose thwarting of a robbery leads to his skillset with guns and mysterious past being questioned.

 Wrath of Man was released in several countries on April 22, 2021, and in the United States on May 7.
-The film has grossed $104 million worldwide and received mixed reviews from critics upon release, who praised the action sequences but criticized the plot.
+Despite receiving mixed reviews from critics, the film grossed $104 million worldwide.

 Plot

-In Los Angeles, an armored truck robbery leaves two guards and a bystander dead.
-This sets off a series of events told in four acts.
+The story opens in Los Angeles, California, where an armored-truck robbery leaves two guards and a bystander dead, which sets off a series of events told in four acts.